marmoi/marmoi.github.io/index.md

 [signal processing and acoustic technology group](https://spat.blogs.uv.es/).
 I have worked on acoustic signal processing, more specifically in the field of sound event recognition, the topic of my PhD thesis.

-I have diverse research interests and am always happy to dive into a new area.
+I have diverse research interests and I am always happy to dive into a new area.

 ## <img src="../img/contact.png" height="50px"> Contact